Margo Kitsy Brodie

-Margo Kitsy Brodie (née Williams; born April 12, 1966) is a United States district judge of the United States District Court for the Eastern District of New York.
+Margo Kitsy Brodie (née Williams; born 1966) is the chief United States district judge of the United States District Court for the Eastern District of New York.
 She became chief judge of the court on February 1, 2021.

 Early life and education

 Brodie was born Margo Kitsy Williams in St. John's, Antigua.
 She earned a Bachelor of Arts degree in 1988 from St. Francis College in Brooklyn and then a Juris Doctor in 1991 from the University of Pennsylvania Law School.

-Professional career
+Career

 Brodie worked for the New York City Law Department from 1991 until 1994, and then at the law firm Carter, Ledyard & Millburn from 1994 until 1999.
-She then joined the office of the United States Attorney for the Eastern District of New York in 1999 as an Assistant United States Attorney.
-Brodie was Deputy Chief of the General Crimes Section from 2006 to 2007, Chief of the General Crimes Section from 2007 until 2009, Counselor to the Criminal Division from 2009 to 2010, and Deputy Chief of the Criminal Division from 2010 to 2012.
+She then joined the office of the United States attorney for the Eastern District of New York in 1999 as an assistant United States attorney.
+Brodie was Deputy Chief of the General Crimes Section from 2006 to 2007, Chief of the General Crimes Section from 2007 until 2009, Counselor to the Criminal Division from 2009 to 2010, and deputy chief of the Criminal Division from 2010 to 2012.